Everything You Need To Know About GAP Insurance

 For example, the value of a car can depreciate significantly over three years.
 Martin Lewis’s Money Saving Expert found that after three years a Citroen C- Zero (2011) retained less than 20% of its value.
 That is, when bought for new at £26,000, after three years it was worth just under £5,000.

 In this instance, if your car were written off, you would only be paid £5,000 from your motor insurance.
 This would leave you £21,000 out of pocket!

-If you put a small deposit down on your finance deal.
-In this situation, you will likely have a large amount of money to pay off if your car is written off.
-A lease GAP policy would likely be a good investment in this instance.
+If you have a large amount of money to pay off when your car is written off a GAP policy would likely be a good investment in this instance.
 If your vehicle were classed as a write-off, the policy would cover what you still owe, meaning you would be able to afford a new car to keep you on the go.

-If you purchase a car that is going to appreciate in value.
-Whilst this is not common, when purchasing classic or rare cars it is possible for a car's value to go up.
+If you purchase a classic or rare car it is possible for a car's value to go up.
 In this case, we would say it is not worth buying a GAP policy as it would not benefit you if your car was written off.

 Your car is less than one year old, and you have fully comprehensive car insurance.
 Most fully comprehensive policies offer a new car replacement during the first 12 months for new cars.
 If this is the case purchasing a policy may not be necessary.